Arrâbida Coast (Costa Azul)

 Arrábida Natural Park

-Founded in 1971 and covering 42 square miles (108 square kilometres) between Setúbal and Sesimbra, Palmela to the north and terminating at the Tejo estuary.
+Founded in 1971 and covering 108 square kilometres (42 sq. miles) between Setúbal and Sesimbra, Palmela to the north and terminating at the Tejo estuary.
 Arrábida has a varied landscape from valleys surrounded by limestone mountain ridges, dramatic coastlines and the Arrábida mountain - Alto do Formosinho (499m) that stands guard over most of the park.
 This Nature Park contains vast amounts of Mediterranean shrubland biome and a large number of microhabitats.
 Perched on the slopes overlooking the sea is a whitewashed 16th-century Franciscan monastery.
 Alongside are five circular chapels which once were used for solitary meditation.

 Where the park meets the sea, one finds the crystal-clear waters of the beaches of the Costa Azul.
 These warm waters are popular with divers and bathers alike.
 It was along this stretch of coastline where Tracy Bond (played by Diana Rigg) was shot dead by Irma Bunt (Ilse Steppat) in a drive-by shooting at the end of the James Bond film On Her Majesty's Secret Service, 1969.